 So, when you create a case study that combines scientific proof with self-interest like the ones below, make it known in your email subject line:

 News subject lines take advantage of our inherent desire to be in the know.
 Even if you don’t follow mainstream news outlets, chances are you stay up-to-date on topics of your interest in some way.
 This could be:

 - Reading a particular blog

 - Regularly listening to a podcast

 - Checking your favorite retailer’s website for new products.

 So when you have news to share, whether it’s about your industry, or even your own products, let subscribers know the way the following brands do in their email subject lines:

 What are your favorite email subject line strategies?
 Did you write any of the ones above?
-Let us know how it performed in the comments, then begin creating a landing page for your email campaigns using Instapage’s designer-friendly software.
+Start creating a post-click landing page for your email campaigns today, request an Instapage Enterprise demo today.